-“Latinx” is a gender-neutral alternative to “Latino/Latina.”
-As a reflection of our quest for representing our base, the Center has had various names in its history: Hispanic Center, Hispanic Latino Center and Hispanic Latino(a) Latin American Center.
-Our community continues to grow, change and to learn new ways to come to terms with itself in all its glorious complexity.
-We believe the name "Hispanic-Latinx Center" connects us explicitly to our heritage while also communicating our desire to be an expansive, welcoming space.
+The Center was established in 1988 to bring Hispanic-Latinx culture and experience into the life of the seminary.
+As a reflection of our quest to represent our base, the Center has had several names throughout its history: Hispanic Center, Hispanic Latino Center, and Hispanic Latino(a) Latin American Center.
+Our community continues to grow, change, and learn new ways to come to terms with itself in all its glorious complexity.
+For this reason, the Center adopted the term “Latinx” as a gender-neutral alternative to “Latino / Latina” and, in 2016, renamed it as “Hispanic-Latinx Center.”
+The new name explicitly connects us to our heritage, while communicating our desire to be an expansive and welcoming space.

 For more information, contact Dr. Débora Junker, Director of the Hispanic-Latinx Center.

 As Director of the Hispanic-Latinx Center at Garrett-Evangelical Theological Seminary, I am pleased to welcome you into our community.

 The Center seeks to bring together students, staff, teachers, and leaders from the Latinx community to learn from each other and, together, find new ways to engage with the wider community through academic and cultural programs that address urgent and relevant issues for our community.